Since 2017

 Step 4

-5. Cut celery into rings.
-Finely chop chili pepper (any quantity to heat preference).
+5. Cut the celery into rings.
+Finely chop the chili pepper (any amount you like) with a knife.

 Step 5